 Partners monetizing Sites through the Open Auction must ensure that at any given time, in-page Ads (i.e., ads that stay within the set dimensions of the ad slot), In-app Ads (i.e., ads served within mobile applications), and other paid promotional materials do not exceed the amount of Site content.

 3.2.
 In-App Ads Placement in the Open Auction

 In-App Ads placed through the Open Auction must not be placed: (i) underneath or adjacent to buttons or any other object such that the placement of the ad interferes with a user's typical interaction with the App or ad; (ii) in a manner that otherwise obstructs the user from viewing the content in an App; or (iii) on a "dead end" screen where the user is not able to exit the screen without clicking the ad and the user is not notified that the home button will exit the App.

 3.4.
 Video Inventory in the Open Auction

 Video Inventory in the Open Auction, including in-stream ads inventory in online games, must be implemented pursuant to instructions from Google.
 Partners are not permitted to: (i) traffic monetized video players using ad placements for conventional display ads such as in-banner units, or (ii) use ad banners and images as template backgrounds for video and gaming content.
 Ads must be placed such that users can clearly distinguish them from video and gaming content.

-When displaying AdWords ads on their Sites, Partner must also comply with the AdSense Program Policies, wherein "partner" is referred to as "publisher."
-When displaying AdWords ads within an App, Partner must also comply with the AdMob Program Policies.
+When displaying Google ads on their Sites, Partner must also comply with the AdSense Program Policies, wherein "partner" is referred to as "publisher."
+When displaying Google ads within an App, Partner must also comply with the AdMob Program Policies.